BioData-Club/programming-fundamentals/_episodes/01-intro.md

 To do anything useful with data, we need to assign its value to a _variable_.
 In Python, we can [assign]({{ page.root }}/reference/#assign) a value to a [variable]({{ page.root }}/reference/#variable), using the equals sign `=`.
-For example, to assign value `60` to a variable `weight_kg`, we would execute:
+For example, to assign value `2` to a variable `flour_c`, we would execute:

 ~~~
-weight_kg = 60
+flour_c = 2
 ~~~
 {: .language-python}

-From now on, whenever we use `weight_kg`, Python will substitute the value we assigned to it.
+From now on, whenever we use `flour_c`, Python will substitute the value we assigned to it.
 In layman's terms, **a variable is a name for a value**.

 In Python, variable names: